 Producers will use their own risk assessment and cost-benefit calculations in production decisions, which will determine the actual costs of production.

 To address this, the Crop Budget Calculator was developed in 2019 and updated in 2020 to help crop producers do quick budgeting to estimate the cash cost of producing field crops on their farm.
 Farm managers can use the calculator to input their own costs in their calculations for decision-making.

 Only expected yield, expected market price and estimated costs need to be entered.
 The tool will automatically calculate value of production, capital costs, marginal returns, and break-even yields and prices.

-The calculator can handle up to five different crops or crop scenarios, and this tool provides the new printing function.
+The calculator can handle up to 5 different crops or crop scenarios, and this tool provides the new printing function.

 Key features and analysis include: